philwild/infosecdocs/docs/README.md

 	![CIM Authentication Indexes Macro 3](./Images/CIMAuthenticationIndexesMacro3.png)

 	Change the `Indexes whitelist` to include the indexes identified in step 6, above.
+This terminology may change in a future version to `Indexes Allowlist`.

 11. Save the change by selecting the Green `Save` button.